-During such times setting customizable hydration reminders on a Bluetooth smartwatch will periodically prompt you to take a few sips, through well timed intervals.
+During such times setting customizable hydration reminders on a BT smartwatch will periodically prompt you to take a few sips, through well timed intervals.

 Lack of hydration can lead to fatigue and soreness in the limbs, eventually leading to long term internal injuries.
 A hydration belt or hand-held running bottle, are both easy to carry on your run.